nimaid/LPHK/README.md

 ## How do I get it?
 (Installation)
 First, get a local copy of the GitHub repository.
 Click the green "Clone or download" button.
 The easiest path forward if you don't know what any of this this means is to then click "Download ZIP".
 Extract that .zip file, and you have a local copy of the repository!

-Before using the program, there are some dependencies/libraries that you will need to install:
+Before using the program, we need to install some things:

 ### Linux Install/Run Instructions
 * Run `install_dependencies.sh`.
 If it fails, run with `sudo`.